-Can high density areas also represent good "family-oriented design"?
+Can high-density areas also represent good "family-oriented design"?
 In "Committed and 'Won Over' Parents in Vancouver's Dense Family-Oriented Urbanism" (Journal of the American Planning Association, Vol. 87, No. 2) Louis L. Thomas shows how densification policies can overcome their neglect of families.
-Using Vancouver, British Columbia, as a case-study, Thomas builds upon two literatures, "the child in the city" and "back to the city" by analyzing the perceptions of Vancouver parents who raised families within a high-density context.
+Using Vancouver, British Columbia, as a case study, Thomas builds upon two pieces of literature, "The Child in the City" and "Back to the City" by analyzing the perceptions of Vancouver parents who raised families within a high-density context.

-Home to over 680,000 residents within 44 square miles, Vancouver is well positioned as a case-study for parenting in urban environments.
+Home to over 680,000 residents within 44 square miles, Vancouver is well-positioned as a case study for parenting in urban environments.
 As early as 1978, the city prioritized denser family-oriented policies by adopting a 120-page resource document on subsidized housing.
-A significant revision in 1989 applied these guidelines to both subsidized and market-rate developments, increased applicable density, and required that 25 percent of leasable area be allocated to 2+ bedroom units.
-As the first major North American city policy with these defined standards, Vancouverism is evidenced in the typical post-1990s construction-type seen in Figure 1.
+A significant revision in 1989 applied these guidelines to both subsidized and market-rate developments, increased applicable density, and required that 25 percent of the leasable area be allocated to 2+ bedroom units.
+As the first major North American city policy with these defined standards, Vancouverism is evidenced in the typical post-1990s construction type seen in Figure 1.
 Community amenity contributions (CACs), development cost levies (DCLs), and density bonus zoning help Vancouver acquire, on average, $220 million annually in fees for public amenities.
-Even as the city suffered a slight decline in children under 15 between 1996-2016, these initiatives fostered a 171 percent increase of this population of children living in the downtown peninsula.
+Even as the city suffered a slight decline in children under 15 between 1996-2016, these initiatives fostered a 171 percent increase in the population of children living in the downtown peninsula.

 Thomas centers his research on personal interviews of 39 families living in subsidized, co-operative, or market-rate multifamily developments.
 The Social Condominium, one of the buildings studied by Thomas, incorporates a blend of children's play and adult social gathering space — an example of what Thomas coins "family-oriented design."
 The interviewed parents express how urban environments create not just a spatial ideal for their children, but a social support network that prevents the loneliness of suburban child-rearing.
 Thomas's research highlights two prevailing types of urban parents: "Those that are won over" and "those that are committed."
 The former initially imagines raising a family in the suburbs, whereas the latter, in contrast, espouses strong anti-suburbanite rhetoric, believing that urban environments with children are more livable.
 Nonetheless, most of the objections mentioned by either category were not grievances against high-density urban living, but rather a lack of family-oriented design within specific developments.